microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

    <project>
    ```

-<a name="quick-samples"></a>
 ## Quick Samples
-A few typical usages of Maven Plugin for Azure Web Apps are listed at [Web App Samples](../samples/web-app-samples.md).
+A few typical usages of Maven Plugin for Azure Web Apps are listed at [Web App Samples](../docs/web-app-samples.md).
 You can choose one to quickly get started.

-<a name="configuration"></a>
+## Common Configuration

+This Maven plugin supports common configurations of all Maven Plugins for Azure.
+Detailed documentation of common configurations is at [here](../docs/common-configuration.md).

 ## Configuration

-The Maven Plugin for Azure Web Apps supports the following configuration properties:
+This Maven Plugin supports the following configuration properties:

 Property | Required | Description
 ---|---|---
-`<authentication>`| false | Specifies which authentication method to use with Azure.<br>There are three supported methods, which are described in the [Authentication with Azure](#authentication-with-azure) section of this README.
-`<subscriptionId>` | false | Specifies the target subscription.<br>Use this setting when you have multiple subscriptions in your authentication file.
 `<resourceGroup>` | true | Specifies the Azure Resource Group for your Web App.
 `<appName>` | true | Specifies the name of your Web App.
 `<region>` | false | Specifies the region where your Web App will be hosted; the default value is **westus**.<br>This setting will be used only when you are creating a new Web App; if the Web App already exists, this setting will be ignored.